VVargaOI/SafeguardCustomPlatform/SampleScripts/HTTP/README.md

 7. Create an Entitlement per each User.
 This is required as at the time of writing this readme (in SPP v8.2) the Accounts of a Custom Platfom Asset can't be configured as Linked Accounts.

+8. Create a Dynamic Account Group for all the Role-specific Accounts of the User.

+	<< picture >>

-8. Create an Access Request Policy into the Entitlement.
-In the Scope of this Access Request Policy, make sure that the Account is added from each Asset representing a OneLogin Role.
+9. Create an Access Request Policy into the Entitlement.
+In the Scope of this Access Request Policy, add the Dynamic Account Group of the User.

 	<< picture >>